Top 5 CV Writing tips

 Top 5 Do's

 - Make sure you SPELL CHECK your work.
 We can't emphasis this enough.
-This was the one tip that every one of the team was in total agreement on.
-There are a number of CV's that cross their desks and the spelling mistakes show a real lack of attention to detail, which will be replicated in your work.
+This was the one tip that everyone in the team was in total agreement on.
+There are a number of CVs that cross their desks and the spelling mistakes show a significant lack of attention to detail, which will be replicated in your work.

 - Add a short profile at the start of your CV to explain who you are and why you are relevant for the job.
 Keep it concise and to the point but make sure it is relevant for the role.
 A number of people go straight into education or job history which doesn't explain quickly why you should be considered.

 - Cover any gaps in your employment.
 It is important to make it clear why there is a gap; career break, travelling, raising family.
 But keep this simple.
-Don't add in information about your break, a simple line about the reason for your break is fine.
+Don't add in information about your break, a simple line with the reason for the gap is fine.

 - Provide some detail to your achievements.
 Suggesting that you increased sales or turned the business around without any detail to back it up lacks credibility.
 Add some context and detail that you can bring up and talk about in interviews.

 Top 5 Don'ts

 - Don't use inappropriate email addresses.
 The email addresses you created at university or when you were at school that include nicknames, favourite football teams, dates of birth do not present a professional outlook.
 Make sure it is simple and professional.